• Home

 Chocolate Dipped Cupcakes

-Hi Hat Chocolate Dipped Cupcakes are chocolate cupcakes topped with a 7 minute icing and dipped in a chocolate coating made of semisweet chocolate and coconut oil.
+Hi Hat Chocolate Dipped Cupcakes are chocolate cupcakes topped with a big swirl of vanilla frosting and dipped in a chocolate coating.

 Print Recipe Pin Recipe